Brookhaven, Pennsylvania: Retail

 Cambridge Shopping Center, opened in 1972, is a Brookhaven landmark.
-It is currently anchored by Lowe's and was anchored by one of the first Giant stores in the Philadelphia area.
-(Now closed (another Giant opened down the street)) (It was formerly anchored by Kmart (formerly W.T.
-Grant), which closed in October 2015, and Pathmark, which closed in November 2015.)
-There is now a ShopRite.
+It is currently anchored by Lowe's and was anchored by one of the first Giant stores in the Philadelphia area (now closed).

-A famous haunt of Brookhaven is Tom Jones Restaurant, which was sued by Tom Jones (the singer) for taking his name.
-The lawsuit was later dropped, and Tom Jones is still there to this day but is under new ownership and is no longer open 24 hours.
+A famous haunt of Brookhaven is Tom Jones Restaurant, which was sued by Tom Jones for taking his name.
+The lawsuit was later dropped, and Tom Jones is still there to this day, but is under new ownership and is no longer open 24 hours.

-One of the first Walgreens in the Philadelphia area opened in Brookhaven in 1994.
-It was built on the site of the old Ponderosa Steak House.
-Brookhaven also was home to one of the first Shell stations in Delaware County, which converted from Texaco in 2004 (originally opened in 1981).

-The Shoppes at Brookhaven are currently anchored by Giant Food Stores (Carlisle) and LA Fitness.

 Transportation

-As of 2008 there were 25.78 mi of public roads in Brookhaven, of which 5.17 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 20.61 mi were maintained by the borough.
+As of 2008, there were 25.78 mi of public roads in Brookhaven, of which 5.17 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 20.61 mi were maintained by the borough.

 Pennsylvania Route 352 is the only numbered highway serving Brookhaven.
 It follows Edgmont Avenue along a southeast-to-northwest alignment though the central portion of the borough.

-Brookhaven has many streets named after presidents.
-The Dutton Mill Estates section of the borough comprises: Adams Drive, Lincoln Drive, Monroe Drive, Jackson Drive, Jefferson Drive, Madison Drive, and Grant Drive.
-Washington Avenue and Mt.
-Vernon Avenue are located elsewhere in the borough.

-It is about 15 minutes away from South Philadelphia and 20 minutes from Wilmington, Delaware.
+Brookhaven is approximately 15 minutes away from South Philadelphia and 20 minutes from Wilmington, Delaware.